The view of Santiago Chile with the Andes Mountain Range in the background.

 My Top Picks for Where to Stay

-Hotel Magnolia Santiago – For a world-class stay in a luxury boutique hotel
+Hotel Magnolia Santiago – For a high-end stay in a luxury boutique hotel.

 Santiago FAQs